Sharma-IT/playwright-stable-locator/README.md

 1. **StableLocator** - The core class that implements the stability detection logic
 2. **enhanceLocator** - A function that enhances Playwright's Locator with stability methods
-3. **extendPlaywright** - A helper function to apply the enhancement to all locators
+3. **setupStableLocatorSupport** - A helper function to initialize the stability detection functionality

 ### Understanding Animation Detection